Engage with Wayne Metro

 - Healthy Relationships

 - Family Literacy

 Gifts and Prizes

-The Community Baby Shower is an opportunity for expectant parents to receive much needed items and resources to help welcome their new baby.
-Wayne Metro works with many generous community partners and donors to collect new baby items that expectant parents attending the Shower are eligible to receive gifts during the event.
+The New & Expecting Parent Celebration is an opportunity for expectant parents to receive much needed items and resources to help welcome their new baby.
+Wayne Metro works with many generous community partners and donors to collect new baby items that expectant parents attending the Celebration are eligible to receive gifts during the actual event.